 Can a UTI Affect a Drug Test?

 Many people must take drug tests for employment, athletics, rehab, probation, or other reasons.
-In any of these circumstances, a false positive can have serious consequences — including missed job opportunities or even serious criminal charges.
-Unfortunately, false positives can occur due to various reasons, from the foods and supplements you consume to medical conditions outside of your control.
+In any of these circumstances, a false positive can have serious consequences—including missed job opportunities or even serious criminal charges.
+Unfortunately, false positives can occur for various reasons, from the foods and supplements you consume to medical conditions outside of your control.

 What Is a UTI?